mui/material-ui/docs/pages/blog/making-customizable-components.md

 ### Let JS generate the CSS

 Maybe you don’t want to spend your time switching between CSS and JavaScript files, or writing long and cluttered stylesheets.
-To avoid these problems you can integrate the style in your JS code 🎉
+To avoid these problems you can integrate the style directly into your JS code. 🎉

 Because the level of customization varies across projects, MUI has added multiple ways to customize components.
 If you want more information on this topic, you can have a look at the [documentation](https://mui.com/material-ui/customization/how-to-customize/).